KL Weekend Getaways - 22 Fun Short Getaways from Kuala Lumpur

 Disclosure: Destguides may receive commission for purchases made through links in this article at no cost to you.

-Using the map of Kuala Lumpur, you can explore all the weekend getaways.
+A map of Kuala Lumpur.
+Use the map to explore all the weekend getaways.

 Situated in West Malaysia, Bentong is only one hour away from Kuala Lumpur, providing a peaceful escape from the hustle and bustle of the large city.
 Venture through the markets and food stalls that are put out every Saturday night, and take in the charm and culture of this small town.